Understanding Stillbirths - a look at Stillbirths in Singapore

 - Pre-existing maternal medical conditions like diabetes and hypertension, especially if she is not getting regular antenatal care.

-After the stillborn baby is delivered, part of the placenta may be retained within the uterus.
+After delivery of a stillborn baby, part of the placenta may be retained within the uterus.
 The mother may therefore need a D&C (dilation and curettage procedure) under general anaesthesia in the operating theatre to remove the placenta completely.

 Parents may be required to return within 6 weeks for a follow-up check up and to review post-mortem results if any.
 If the mother was in advanced stage of pregnancy, some additional medication to suppress breast milk production might be needed.